 Moving from the nonprofit world to the corporate world allowed me the time to dedicate to volunteering.
 Naturally, my first stop was returning to my old stomping grounds at Elfreth's Alley assisting with fundraising events, organizational history, volunteer recruitment, and research.
 Through Wells Fargo's Community Relations department, I was also active in the region doing everything from a literacy program at a Chester school to hauling and sorting donations at Philabundance.
-I think any organization that strives to be a responsible member of a community should afford its employees the time and financial ability to volunteer their time.
+I think any organization that strives to be a responsible member of a community should afford its employees the time and financial ability to volunteer.

 Over the years I have had the opportunity to consult with several organizations across a variety of fields.
 My consulting career began with helping flesh out the Mega-Bad Movie Night program at the Academy of Natural Sciences by assisting the Adult Programs Manager with developing a host of activities to accompany the feature film.
 Another museum client was the National Museum of Health and Medicine - my Visitor Experience Group colleagues and I were brought in to revitalize their visitor services department.
 I have also provided training in visitor experience and staff engagment for Winterthur Museum, Garden, and Library in Delaware and the Holden Arboretum in Ohio.
 I have provided marketing assistance to two organizations outside of the field: Le Bus East Falls restaurant and Wolf Performing Arts Center.
 At Le Bus I used a dynamic social media campaign to engage locals, businesses within pickup distance, and students at local colleges to bolster their customer base.
 At Wolf PAC, I trained their Marketing Director on audience research, social media marketing, and advertising.
 After her departure, I returned to guide their social media plan in a new direction and assisted with logo design and copywriting to promote their virtual programs.
 After my good friend Buddy was laid off by the Franklin Institute, I developed a business plan, a marketing plan, and designed a website and logo to help him launch Science With Buddy.